What is Human Risk Management in cybersecurity?

 By adopting HRM, security leaders can not only improve the security posture of their organization but also effectively communicate the value of their efforts, reduce risks in real-time, and stay ahead of evolving compliance demands.
 The old SAT model is no longer sufficient in today's dynamic threat landscape, while HRM offers a forward-thinking, comprehensive solution.

-Where should a Human Risk Management program focus?
+Where should a Human Risk Management program focus first?

 Done correctly, Human Risk Management aligns the pillars of cybersecurity: people, processes, and technology.
 In the process, it will produce behavior change results you’d probably never thought possible.
 Hoxhunt data shows that: engagement soars by 6X within 6 months; phishing simulation failure rates decline by 6X; and real threat reporting skyrockets by 10X.